DESIGN FOR RESILIENCE

-In the aftermath of natural (and unnatural) disasters, the speed and effectiveness of the community in bouncing back (recovering) provide an indication of the community resilience.
+In the aftermath of a disaster, the speed and effectiveness of the community in bouncing back provide an indication of the community resilience.

 - Safe Havens – there are four home zones, each a safe haven from flooding.